simonkowallik/as3ninja/docs/contributing.rst

 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring and update the relevant documentation.
-3. The pull request should work for Python 3.7 and 3.8.
-Check https://travis-ci.com/simonkowallik/as3ninja/pull_requests
-   and make sure that the tests pass for all supported Python versions.
+3. The pull request should work for Python 3.6 and up.
+Check https://travis-ci.com/simonkowallik/as3ninja/pull_requests and make sure that the tests pass for all supported Python versions.